bilal-fazlani/commanddotnet/docs/TestTools/test-tools.md

 ## Testing Console Apps

-The framework is ideal for end-to-end testing and testing middleware components.

-## Testing Middleware
+One of the perks of using this framework is that commands are just methods and methods are easily unit tested.
+Most of your tests can be unit tests, as is best-practice.

+These tools enable you to provide end-to-end testing as if running the app in a console.

+!!!
+Note
-CommandDotNet features are tested extensively using these test tools and so they are well suited to testing middleware and other extensibility components.
+    These test tools are used to test all of the CommandDotNet features.<br/>They are well suited to testing middleware and other extensibility components.

 ## Two testing patterns

-The tool provides extension methods facilitating two different testing patterns.
+The tool provides extension methods facilitating two testing patterns.

 === "Standard"